 The Dichotomous Question is a question that can have two possible answers.
 Simply put, it is a question to which there can only be one of two answers.
-Dichotomous questions are usually used in a survey that asks for a Yes/No, True/False or Agree/Disagree answers.
+Dichotomous questions are usually used in a survey that asks for Yes/No, True/False, or Agree/Disagree answers.

-It limits respondents with two answer choices from which they must choose one.
-They are used for a clear distinction of qualities, experiences or respondent's opinions.
+It limits respondents to two answer choices from which they must choose one.
+They are used for a clear distinction of qualities, experiences, or respondents’ opinions.

 Pros of Dichotomous Questions